John Andretti: 20th century

 Andretti made his Winston Cup debut in 1993, driving the No. 72 Tex Racing Chevy for Tex Powell at North Wilkesboro Speedway, where he started 31st and finished 24th.
 After running three more races in 1993, he began the 1994 season driving the No. 14 Financial World-sponsored Chevy for Billy Hagan.
 On May 29, he became the first driver in history to race in both the Indianapolis 500 and the Coca-Cola 600 on the same day.
 He finished tenth at Indy and 36th in the Coca-Cola 600 after suffering mechanical failures.
 In the middle of the season, he switched to the No. 43 STP-sponsored Pontiac for Petty Enterprises.
 His best finish was eleventh place, at Richmond Raceway.
 He ended the season thirty-second in points and fifth in the Rookie of the Year battle.

-In 1995, he began driving for Michael Kranefuss in the No. 37 Kmart/Little Caesars-sponsored Ford Thunderbird.
-He won his first career pole at the Southern 500 and finished in the to-ten five times.
+In 1995, Andretti began driving for Michael Kranefuss in the No. 37 Kmart/Little Caesars-sponsored Ford Thunderbird.
+He won his first career pole at the Southern 500 and finished in the top-ten five times.
 He ended the season 18th in points.
 During the 1996 season, he switched to the No. 98 RCA-sponsored Ford owned by Cale Yarborough after Jeremy Mayfield, the previous driver of the No. 98 car, moved to Kranefuss' team.
 He placed fifth at the Hanes 500.
 In 1997, he scored his first career win at the Pepsi 400 and finished 23rd in points.
 He returned to the No. 43 Petty car in 1998.
 Although he did not win any races in 1998, he registered ten top-ten finishes and placed a career-best eleventh in points.
 He won his second career race in 1999 at Martinsville Speedway, where he made up a lost lap and took the lead with four laps to go.
 He also won the pole at Phoenix Raceway.